chrispaynter/architecture/DDD/Vaughn Vernon/2 - Domains, Subdomains and Bouded Contexts.md

   - Doesn't matter the size of the organisation.
   - There are different functions that make business' successful
   - It's advantageous to think about each of those business functions separately.
+- Any attempt to model even a moderately sized organisation in a single model will likely fail.

 ## Real-World Domains and Subdomains